 Myspace was a social media platform that allowed its users to create web profile pages that highlighted their interest while connecting with other members.

 Users on Myspace did often not use their real names (as opposed to Facebook), but rather a fictitious nickname.

 In particular, Myspace was focused on promoting other musicians.
-It had even a dedicated section (called Myspace Music) that allowed users to listen to songs and share them with others.
+It even had a dedicated section (called Myspace Music) that allowed users to listen to songs and share them with others.